diegoferrari129/RideWild-Betacom/README.md

 Backend: ASP.NET Core 9 + Entity Framework + MVC

-Frontend: Angular
+Frontend: Angular 19

-Database: SQL Server (AdventureWorksLT2019 from google) + MongoDB
+Database: SQL Server (AdventureWorksLT2019 sample database from Microsoft) + MongoDB (for auxiliary data)

 The application simulates an eCommerce platform for the sale of mountain bikes and related components.